RyanElliott10/audio-crossfade-ml/README.md

 ### Rough Outline
-* Read contents of a given audio track through the command line
+* ~Read contents of a given audio track through the command line~
-* Do stuff
+* Parse file headers (only supports `.wav` files right now)
+* Jump to location in file given by timestamps, and perform audio processing